2024 benefits options for retirees ages 65 and older

 - Remember: If you drop coverage or remove a dependent or spouse from any plan, you will not be able to add coverage back in future years.

-There are many Medicare Supplement plan providers in the marketplace from which to choose.
+There are many Medicare Supplement plan providers in the marketplace to choose from.
 If you wish to consider a UnitedHealthcare Medicare solution, refer to the enrollment packet from UHC or contact them at 877-791-9964 for assistance with enrollment and supplemental plans.

 If you are eligible to receive the retiree reimbursement, you must participate in a UHC Medicare solution.
-LCRA will contribute to Retiree Reimbursement Accounts (RRAs) for those eligible to participate at the following rates in 2022: up to $120 each month for a participating retiree and up to $95 for a participating spouse.
+LCRA will contribute to Retiree Reimbursement Accounts (RRAs) for those eligible to participate at the following rates in 2024: up to $135 each month for a participating retiree and up to $105 each month for a participating spouse.
 For assistance with the UHC RRA, call 877-298-2305.

 The standard plan offers a maximum frames allowance of $125 every 24 months and eye glass lenses every 12 months.
 If you choose contact lenses in lieu of eye glass lenses and frames, the maximum benefit is $120 per year.
 Participants pay a $10 copay for an eye exam once every 12 months.